nuxeo/nuxeo/scripts/README.md

         streamed 4156 indexed 4156 bytes xfer 6912743 errors 0

-5. Update the index name in the `nuxeo.conf` and drop your old index.
+5. Update the `elasticsearch.indexName` value in the `nuxeo.conf` and
+   delete your old index if you are happy with the new one.

 Note that you can also do this without any downtime using an alias For